Audio/MIDI multitrack recording software

 Note: this feature is available in the Pro edition only.

-Note: groups are rendered using the tracks that are routed to the group being rendered.
+Note: groups are rendered using the tracks routed to the group being rendered.
 Solo buttons may affect the result.
 Fancy sidechaining (using other tracks) may not work as expected.

 Export Song

 "Export Song" saves the song in a .zip file.
 This makes it easy to move the song to another computer or to iPad.
-The zip file only contains files that are required to playback the song, ie. the files found by the Clean up Song Folder tool aren't included.
+The zip file only contains files required to play back the song, i.e., files not needed will be excluded as determined by the Clean up Song Folder tool.

 See Transferring Songs for more info.